hyperledger/bevel-operator-fabric/README.md

 - [x] Managed genesis for Ordering services
 - [x] E2E testing including the execution of chaincodes in KIND

-## Roadmap

-- [ ] More parametrization on the Peer
-- [ ] More parametrization on the Fabric CA
-- [ ] More parametrization on the Fabric Ordering services

 ## Stay Up-to-Date